gentity/gentity/README.md

 * Bidirectional and unidirectional relationships are supported
 * Mutual update of bidirectional relations (when one side is updated, the other is updated automagically)
 * External (non-generated) superclasses and superinterfaces for generated entities

+## Documentation

+* [The Wiki](https://github.com/gentity/gentity/wiki) contains an in-depth discussion on usage and concepts
+* Keep on reading below for a quick start!

 ## Quick Start